polterguy/hyper-core/help-files/Hyper Core/09 - Stateful methods.md

 ## Stateful web methods

 Although the web was arguably built to have your web server be completely stateless, and this is why one web server can serve millions of page views - Every now and then, you need to maintain some sort of state on your server.
 A great example of such an example, is our Google Translate method, from the previous chapter.

-If we don't store any state on the server at all, than every single invocation towards our Translate method, will have to invoke Google Translate once, for every single item it retrieves from the `items` table, every time it retrieves the item.
-Needless to say, but this is simply practically impossible.
+If we don't store any state on the server at all, every single invocation towards our Translate method, will have to invoke Google Translate once, for every single item it retrieves from the `items` table, every time it retrieves the item.
+Needless to say, but this is simply practically impossible for a real app.

 One thing that might be tempting for such a scenario, would be to implement something that caches requests based upon for instance the URL, and returns the cached object.
 This is sub-optimal, since it would require the client to submit an HTTP request, exactly resembling something another user has requested earlier, for the cache to kick in.

 Imagine for our above scenario for instance, doing a query for _"foo"_.
 Then imagine if some other user comes later and does a query for _"foo 2"_.
 Many of the items returned for the second request, would also exist in the first request - However, the URL would be *different*, and the cache for our HTTP requests, would be useless.
 A better solution for such scenarios would be to use for instance the **[p5.web.cache]** object, to use the English text as the _"key"_, and the Norwegian translation as the _"value"_ - And then before doing our Google Translate lookup, check to see if another